pionkhaipv/research/.junie/guidelines.md

-# Project Guidelines

 Project Structure:
 Follow Google’s recommended app architecture, using only the UI Layer and Data Layer, skipping the Domain Layer.
-Always use a Repository for data fetching and handling.
+Always use a Repository with Hilt for data fetching and handling.

 Model Separation by Layer: